Julius von Kennel

 Julius von Kennel (10 June 1854 – 24 January 1939) was a German zoologist and entomologist born in Schwegenheim.

-He studied at the University of Würzburg, where he came under the influence of zoologist Karl Semper (1832-1893).
-Later, he worked as an assistant to Karl August Möbius (1825-1908) at the University of Kiel, and following his habilitation, he returned to the University of Würzburg.
+He studied at the University of Würzburg, where he came under the influence of zoologist Karl Semper (1832–1893).
+Later, he worked as an assistant to Karl August Möbius (1825–1908) at the University of Kiel, and following his habilitation, he returned to the university of Würzburg.
 In 1882-83 he participated on a research expedition to Trinidad and Venezuela (including the Orinoco River region).
-Later, he served as a lecturer at the Forstakademie in Aschaffenburg, and from 1887 to 1915, was a full professor of zoology at the University of Dorpat.
+Later, he served as a lecturer at the Forstakademie in Aschaffenburg, and from 1887 to 1915, was a full professor of zoology at the Imperial University of Dorpat.

 Kennel was an authority on Microlepidoptera, and in particular the family- Tortricidae (tortrix moths).
 In 1898-99 he was president of the Estonian Naturalists' Society, and in 1922 became director of the zoological museum in Riga.